If you’re looking for tips on how to save money on a low income, you’re in the right place!

 Start small, something like $25, and have it debited out of your checking account each month.
 Before long, you’ll have a nice little nest egg for retirement, emergencies, or even a downpayment on a house.

 Thrifty Tip: To make sure you’re not tempted to dip into your savings account, consider using a different bank for your savings as opposed to your checking account.
-This will add one additional layer of protection, making it harder for you to get quickly access to those funds in the even of an impulse buy.
+This will add one additional layer of protection, making it harder for you to get quick access to those funds in the event of an impulse buy.

 We hope this list has inspired you with new ways to save money on a low income.
-If you have any questions, let us know!
-Or, if you’ve got a money saving tip that you’d like to share, pass it along!
+If you’re looking for additional tips to boost your savings fast, check out How To Save $5000 in 3 Months: The Ultimate Checklist.
+Finally, if you’ve got a money-saving tip that you’d like to share, pass it along by dropping us a line in the comment section below!